SimonYip22/Clinical-Entity-Extraction-Validation-System/README.md

    - Present extracted entities to clinicians for review.
    - Analyse false positives, false negatives, and entity-specific failure modes.
    - Refine thresholds and validation policies.
+   - Assess usability, review burden, and how clinicians would inspect uncertain or rejected entities.

 3. **Research workflow integration**
    - Use outputs in controlled research datasets, dashboards, or retrieval systems.